 Many people live with the frustrating symptoms of anxiety, an inability to concentrate, mood swings, short attention span, and a lack of time management skills.
 Some people just deal with the challenges, convinced they were just born that way.
 Others are diagnosed with Generalized Anxiety Disorder, depression, or a number of other conditions that may or may not be accurate.
 What many of these people don’t know is that they may be suffering from adult Attention Deficit/Hyperactivity Disorder.
 Because they believe that ADHD only affects children and teens, they never think that they may be afflicted by the condition as an adult.

-The surprising truth is that 3-4.5% of the adult population in the United States has ADHD and it can have a number of negative effects on their relationships, careers, and families.
+The surprising truth is that 3-4.5 percent of the adult population in the United States has ADHD and it can have a number of negative effects on their relationships, careers, and families.
 Do you believe you have adult ADHD or that your loved one may?
 Here are some interesting facts you should know.

 ADHD Medication Can Help with Symptoms

 The symptoms of adult ADHD, which can include emotional outbursts, irrational and impulsive behavior, racing thoughts, hyperactivity, and forgetfulness, can be treated with a number of drugs.
 These include short or long-acting stimulants like Adderall, Ritalin, Focalin XR, and Evekeo.
-Stimulants are effective in treating the symptoms in about 70% of adult ADHD cases but come with the risk of side effects, dependency, and abuse.
+Stimulants are effective in treating the symptoms in about 70 percent of adult ADHD cases but come with the risk of side effects, dependency, and abuse.

 Non-stimulant medications can also be used to treat adult ADHD symptoms, including Catapres and Strattera.
 Non-stimulant medications boost levels of norepinephrine and, though not usually as effective as stimulants, do not carry the same risk of dependency and abuse.
 Some adults with ADHD also find relief from symptoms by taking doctor-prescribed anti-depressants such as Wellbutrin and Aventyl, which boost levels of serotonin and other beneficial brain chemicals.